tactcomplabs/sst-tools/README.md

 ## Experimental Code

+### Component Debug Probe Evaluation Model
+For information on instrumenting code using the component debug probe methodology see [dbgcli documentation](test/dbgcli/README.md)

 ### Checkpoint API Prototype
 For information on generating json schema files for checkpoints and interacting with them using a Python API see the [cptapi documentation](test/cptapi/README.md).